10-Minute Níspero Chutney (Spicy Loquat Recipe)

 Spread it on toast or crackers (with vegan cheese, yes, please).

-Mix it into rice bowls or serve with grilled veggies.
+Mix it into rice bowls or serve with grilled veggies and green salads.

 Use it as a side for yummy spicy Tikka Masala Sweet Potato Chips.